Fact-checked

 • Helps prevent alcohol intoxication.

-Indications Activated charcoal for poisoning
+Indications of activated charcoal for poisoning

 • Acute food poisoning.